Skip to Main Content

 ESOP transitions that work for everyone.

 Husch Blackwell helps clients determine whether an employee stock ownership plan (ESOP) is the best transition solution for their circumstances.
-Our ESOP lawyers have quarterbacked entire ESOP transactions for companies and trustees, from creation, loan repayment, allocations and repurchase liability to the sale of businesses.
+Our ESOP lawyers have quarterbacked ESOP transactions across multiple industries, including food systems, banking, real estate and construction, manufacturing, professional services, and gaming, among others.

-Our ESOP law group includes certified public accountants, Fellows of the American Law Institute and the American College of Tax Counsel, and 10 attorneys named to U.S. News' Best Lawyers in America 2023 list.
-With this depth comes a thorough understanding of all angles of ESOPs, including tax, employee benefit and corporate finance considerations.
-We also work with lenders and trustees to ensure that ESOP transactions are structured to meet our clients’ needs and objectives within the deal.
+Our ESOP law group includes certified public accountants, Fellows of the American Law Institute and the American College of Tax Counsel, and 10 attorneys named to U.S. News’ Best Lawyers in America 2023 list.
+As part of our full-service law firm, clients also have access to more than 1,000 attorneys who are highly knowledgeable in a wide variety of industries and areas of the law, including tax, corporate planning, finance, litigation, real estate, estate planning, labor and employment, and related areas.

 Representative Experience